justinberken/FACE_CROP_512/README.md

-Face Crop 512
+Face Crop 512 v0.4

-Face Crop 512 is a Python script that uses OpenCV, MTCNN and Tensorflow libraries to detect and crop faces from images.
-The cropped faces are saved as separate 512x512 images with a 1:1 aspect ratio.
-The script also includes a PyQt5-based graphical user interface for easy usage.
+Face Crop 512 is a Python script that uses the MTCNN face detector to detect and crop faces from images while maintaining a 1:1 aspect ratio.
+The cropped faces are resized to 512x512 pixels.
+The script also provides a simple PyQt5-based graphical user interface (GUI) to select input and output directories and set the padding value.
 Requirements

-    Python 3.6 or higher
+    Python 3.6 or newer
-    opencv-python
-    mtcnn
+    OpenCV
+    MTCNN
     PyQt5
     tensorflow

-Installation

-    Ensure you have Python 3.6 or higher installed.
-    Install the required libraries using pip:
+To install the required packages, run:

 bash